 The result should look something like this:

-Partitioning an external drive in MacOS isn’t quite so annoying.
-Here we’ll assume that your external drive has no partitions, so we’ll need to create two.
-If you already have a Mac-friendly partition, skip ahead to step 5.
+Partitioning an external drive in MacOS isn’t quite as troublesome.
+Assuming that your external drive has no partitions, you will need to create two.
+If the drive already has a Mac-friendly partition, you can skip ahead to step 5.

-Like Windows 10, you may see an “initialize” error because the drive’s file system isn’t “readable.”
-Click the Initialize button on a small pop-up screen to create your first compatible partition, and then begin at step 5.
-If the error doesn’t appear, start with step 1.
+You may first see an “initialize” error because the drive’s file system isn’t “readable.”
+Click on the Initialize button on the small pop-up screen to create your first compatible partition and begin at step 5.
+If the error does not appear, start with step 1.

 Step 1: With Finder highlighted, click Go on the menu bar followed by Utilities on the drop-down menu.